 The growing percentage of millennials in the workforce has led to strong demand for collaborative workspaces that promote creative thinking.
 Millennials seek unique office space design, supporting collaborative work that promotes creative thinking.
 And these employees are strongly influenced by innovative workspaces of prospective employers.

 Today, the majority of tenants want to update their office space every year or two.
 The reason?
-Current business strategies emphasize ongoing, timely releases along with and constant development.
-Overall, both tenants and employees now expect the evolution of their workspaces.
+Current business strategies emphasize ongoing, timely releases and constant development.
+Overall, both tenants and employees now expect workspace evolution.

 Employees face an evolving business environment that requires them to be “always on.”
 So they demand office spaces that support their need to spend so much of their time in the office.
 That requires premium spaces with features such as open collaborative spaces; personal, concierge-like services; and robust technological infrastructure.

-Businesses that lack these new “tenant-centric” features and finishes.
-As a result, they may find it more difficult to attract and retain the best, most creative talent.
-So commercial office building owners must prepare for the challenges and high cost of designing and managing these amenity-rich spaces.
+Businesses that lack these new “tenant-centric” features and finishes may find it more difficult to attract and retain the best, most creative talent.
+Today’s office building owners must prepare for the challenges and high cost of designing and managing these amenity-rich spaces.

 Commercial property owners should manage commercial office build-outs to give tenants the ability to change.
 Specifically, tenants should be allowed to upgrade their space over the years.
 In general, owners need to meet the needs of tenants who use their office space as an employee recruiting and retention tool.